 Through DAPP (the Danish-Arab Partnership Programme), Denmark has supported dialogue and reform since 2003, aiming to promote popular participation and financial opportunities in Egypt.
 Through partnerships between Danish and Egyptian civil society organisations, the public authorities and industry, DAPP has supported human rights, religious dialogue, political participation for young people and women, access to the labour market and independent media.

-The Danish-Egyptian Dialogue Institute (DEDI) in Cairo also facilitates a wide range of collaborations between Danish and Egyptian actors.
+The Danish-Egyptian Dialogue Initiative (DEDI) in Cairo also facilitates a wide range of collaborations between Danish and Egyptian actors.
 As an inter-governmental partnership between Denmark and Egypt, DEDI is uniquely placed to run projects designed to promote civic education, culture and media.